alexa-games/litexa/docs/book/extensions.md

     /*
       By default, Litexa accepts the following event types:
         LaunchRequest, IntentRequest, Connections.Response
-      Extensions can whitelist additional event types, by adding them to this array.
+      Extensions can make Litexa accept additional event types, by adding them to this array.
     */
     'NAMESPACE.NewValidEvent'
   ]